Beat the Winter Blues: Effective Tips for a Healthier Mind

 Social Interaction:

-Rather we want it all the time or only on occasion, the human species was designed to develop relationships and social interactions with other people (animals can be on this list since they also improve chemicals in the brain).
+Humans are designed to develop relationships and interact socially with others.
+We want this all the time or only on occasion.
+(Animals can be on this list since they also improve chemicals in the brain).
 If proof is needed, well, our brains have already actively revealed this discovery to scientist (and so have animals).
-For those of us who like to go straight home and hibernate from the cold, too many nights of this repetitive behavior can lead to loneliness.
+For some of us, the habit of going straight home and hibernating from the cold is frequent.
+This repetitive behavior can occur too often.
+Many nights of it can lead to loneliness.
 Loneliness can lead to…depression.

-I understand a pandemic may leave many of us trapped at home but you can be creative on how to spend some time with family and friends.
+I understand a pandemic leave many of us trapped at home.
+Yet, you can be creative in how to spend some time with family and friends.
 If you can’t see them in person, then schedule zoom call game nights and enjoy personal phone chats over text.
-Don’t be afraid or feel ashamed to reach out and let people know you yearn for social interaction if feeling lonely.
-It may feel vulnerable but people can understand and relate to being lonely (avoid making this a status update on Facebook and reach out personally) Don’t feel bad (or feel like you are being an inconvenience) because you are actually doing someone a great service by allowing them to extend kindness.
+Reach out to others and let them know you yearn for social interaction.
+Don’t be afraid or ashamed if you’re feeling lonely.
+You feel vulnerable.
+Still, people can understand and relate to being lonely.
+(Avoid making this a status update on Facebook and reach out personally) Don’t feel bad.
+(Or feel like you are being an inconvenience) Allowing someone to extend kindness is a great service.
 (Kindness builds happy chemicals in the brain.)

 Having social interactions rises dopamine and releases endorphins in the brain, happy chemicals for the brain, so don’t make excuses.
 Give yourself some TLC, put your socialization boots on and shine.